AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:equiv-state-block-weightings}

-\todo[inline]{show that the result under PoW reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
+\todo{show that the result under PoW reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
 Needs to work for DAGs, too.}

 ##### Notes: